Show All Answers

 Whether or not you need a permit, you should talk with neighbors that share the pond before proceeding with any pond treatments.

 The City also classifies some ponds as wetlands, which have ordinances in place to protect them.
 To find out if your pond is a wetland, visit the website http://www.ci.burnsville.mn.us/index.aspx?nid=1690 or call 952-895-4550.
 DNR Aquatic Management Program...

+No, the City does not control lake or pond levels.
+Water levels fluctuate due to rain, snowmelt, drought and evaporation.
 Underground storm water pipes carry storm water runoff into and out of lakes and ponds.
 However the storm water system is passive, which means that there are no control structures (such as gates) to control the flow of water through the system.

-Learn more about storm water management...
+Alimagnet Park has a seven-acre off-leash dog park that includes a walking trail, open grass area, picnic tables/shelters, benches, waste bags/trash containers and more.
+Alimagnet Dog Park can be accessed year-round.
 During warm weather months dog owners may use outdoor ice rinks at North River Hills, Northview, Paha Sapa, Red Oak, South River Hills, Terrace Oaks East, Timberland, Vista View, Highland Forest, and Knob Hill Park as an off-leash area.
 The rink gates must be kept closed and owners must clean up after their pets.
-Find a Park

 For permanent signs contact Sarah Arnold at 952-895-4455 or by emailing email@example.com.

 Fingerprinting services are also available through the Apple Valley Police Department, Lakeville Police Department and Dakota County Sheriff's office.

 These documents are issued by the district court.
 Applications may be obtained from the Dakota County District Court locations in Apple Valley or Hastings, or visit their website: